Updated: May 25, 2021

 The old protective identities from part 1 of the blog simply cannot understand this.
 You must expand your consciousness above that old mindset to experience this freedom.

 I hope this helps to reorient your brain retraining focus to discovering your True Nature.
 This was the great liberator from chronic Lyme disease for me, and I know it can help you as well.
-This video is part of my FREE resiliency training that is guided meditation to start discovering your True Nature.
+This video is part of my FREE online resiliency training that is guided meditation to start discovering your True Nature.

 Dr. Cathleen King's “True Self” Bio